 Rebates are for City of Ashland utility customers who use potable water to irrigate landscapes.
 (TID cutomers on a case by case).

-- Project must demonstrate a reduction in water use by 10% from the average of the highest three previous years.
+Landscape conversion must demonstrate a reduction in water use by 10% from the average of the highest three previous years.

-- Rebate is available to all residential properties.
-Larger conversions, over 5,000 square feet, will be considered on a case by case basis.
+Rebate is available to all residential customers.
+Large conversions over 3,000ft2Will be considered on a case basis.

-- Renters that assume the responsibility of paying the water bill are eligible for the rebate.
+Renters that assume the responsibility of paying the water bill are eligible for the rebate.
 The renter must obtain a permission form signed by the property owner in order to receive the rebate.

-- Rebates are offered on a first come first serve basis and are subject to available funds.
+Rebates are offered on a first come first serve basis and are subject to available funds.
 Future funding will be dependent upon approval of annual budget.

 Terms & Conditions:

-- Pre and Post Inspections.
+Mandatory Pre and Post Inspections.
 Pre and post inspections are necessary to verify site descriptions submitted with the application form and to verify adequate completion of the project.
-Once the pre-inspection is complete and the applicant is found to be eligible, the inspector will provide an Authorization to Proceed form and the project may begin.
-Starting without approval will make the conversion ineligible for a rebate
+Once the pre-inspection is complete and the applicant is found to be eligible, the inspector will provide an Authorization to Proceedform and the project may begin.
+Starting without COA approval will make the conversion ineligible for a rebate under this program.

-- Important Timelines and Deadlines: Within 6 months of executing this agreement, the conversion must be complete and the contact person for the project at the COA must be notified.
+Important Timelines and Deadlines: Within 6 months of executing this agreement, the conversion must be complete and the contact person for the project at the COA must be notified.
 COA will inspect completed projects for compliance.

 Landscaping Requirements for Converted Area:

-- Prevent Overspray: If only part of a lawn is converted, the sprinkler system must be properly modified to provide adequate coverage to the remaining lawn without spraying the converted area.
+Prevent Overspray: If only part of a lawn is converted, the sprinkler system must be properly modified to provide adequate coverage to the remaining lawn without spraying the converted area.
 Low volume and high volume irrigation must be on separate valves.